yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 }
 ```

 Note that we need to lock the future to get mutable access and poll it.
-We’ll also make sure no other thread holds the lock at the same time, so `try_lock()` must always succeed.
+By design, no other thread will hold the lock at the same time, so `try_lock()` must always succeed.

 But how do we create a waker?
-We’re going to use [`async_task::waker_fn()`](https://docs.rs/async-task/1.3.0/async_task/fn.waker_fn.html) like last time, but what is the wake function supposed to do?
+We’re going to use [`async_task::waker_fn()`](https://docs.rs/async-task/1.3.0/async_task/fn.waker_fn.html) like the last time, but what is the wake function supposed to do?

 We can’t push an `Arc<Task>` into `QUEUE` just like that.
 Here are potential race conditions we should think about:

 - What if a task completes and is then woken?
-Note that a `Waker` can outlive its associated future.
-We don’t want completed tasks in the queue.
+A `Waker` can outlive its associated future, and we don’t want to end up with completed tasks in the queue.
 - What if a task is woken twice in a row before it gets run?
 We don’t want to have two references to the same task in the queue.
 - What if a task is woken while it’s running?
 If we push a reference to it into the queue, another executor thread might take it and attempt to run it at the same time.

-If we think hard about it, there are in fact two simple rules that solve all of these problems elegantly:
+If we think hard about it, we come up with two simple rules that solve all of these problems elegantly:

 1. The wake function schedules the task if it wasn’t woken already and if it’s not currently running.
-2. If the task was woken while it was running, the executor thread needs to reschedule it.
+2. If the task was woken while it was running, the executor thread reschedules it.

 Let's sketch these rules out: